 Want to know all there is to know about Bitcoin?
-Here at 99Bitcoins we translate Bitcoin into plain English so even if you have no technical background you’ll be able to understand everything!
+Here at 99Bitcoins, we translate Bitcoin into plain English, so even if you have no technical background, you’ll be able to understand everything!

-- What is money?
+- What is Money?

 - What is Bitcoin?

-- How does Bitcoin compare with banks?
+- Bitcoin Compared to banks?

 At its core, money represents value.
 If I do some work for you, you give me money in exchange for the value I gave you.
 I can then use that money to get something of value from someone else in the future.

-Throughout history, value has taken many forms and people used a lot of different materials to represent money.
-Salt, wheat, shells and of course gold have all been used as a medium of exchange.
+Throughout history, value has taken many forms, and people used a lot of different materials to represent money.
+Salt, wheat, shells, and, of course, gold have all been used as a medium of exchange.

-However, in order for something to represent value people have to trust that it is indeed valuable and will stay valuable long enough for them to redeem that value in the future.
+However, in order for something to represent value, people have to trust that it is indeed valuable and will stay valuable long enough for them to redeem that value in the future.

-Up until a hundred years ago or so we always trusted in someTHING to represent money.
-However something happened along the way and we’ve changed our trust model from trusting someTHING to trusting in someONE.
+Up until a hundred years ago or so, we always trusted in someTHING to represent money.
+However, something happened along the way, and we’ve changed our trust model from trusting someTHING to trusting in someONE.

 Let me explain.

-Here’s how it worked: a bank or government would offer to take possession of your bar of gold; let’s say worth $1000, and in return, that bank would give you receipt certificates, which we call bills, amounting to $1000.
+Here’s how it worked: a bank or government would offer to take possession of your bar of gold, let’s say, worth $1,000, and in return, that bank would give you receipt certificates, which we call bills, amounting to $1,000.

 Not only were these pieces of paper much easier to carry, but you could spend a dollar on a cup of coffee and not have to cut your gold bar into a thousand pieces.
-And if you wanted your gold back, you simply took $1000 in bills back to the bank to redeem them for the actual form of money, in this case that gold bar, whenever you needed…
+And if you wanted your gold back, you simply took $1,000 in bills back to the bank to redeem them for the actual form of money, in this case, that gold bar, whenever you needed…

-Now, the path that led us away from the gold standard is extremely complex, but suffice to say that governments told their people that the government itself would be liable for the value of that paper money.
-Basically we all said “let’s just forget about gold and trade paper instead”.
+Now, the path that led us away from the gold standard is extremely complex, but suffice it to say that governments told their people that the government itself would be liable for the value of that paper money.
+Basically, we all said, “Let’s just forget about gold and trade paper instead.”

 And why did it continue to work?
 Well, because of trust.
-Even though there is no actual commodity backing paper money, people trusted the government and that’s how fiat money was created.
+Even though there is no actual commodity backing paper money, people trusted the government, and that’s how fiat money was created.

-So the value of today’s money actually comes from a legal status given to it by a central authority, in this case, the government.
+So, the value of today’s money actually comes from a legal status given to it by a central authority, in this case, the government.
 And so the trust model has changed, from trusting someTHING to trusting someONE (in this case, the government).